-Welcome to school year 2016-17!
+Welcome to the 2018-19 school year!
 Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a wonderfully successful year for our students.

 The Bastrop ISD Student Handbook is designed to provide basic information that you and your child will need during the school year.
 The handbook is divided into two sections: